strapi/nextjs-corporate-starter/migration-steps.md

 };
 ```

-We need to update it to use the `on` flag to populate our dynamic zone fields.
+We must update it to use the `on` flag to populate our dynamic zone fields.

 You can learn more about this in our documentation [here](https://docs.strapi.io/dev-docs/api/document-service/populate#components--dynamic-zones).

-So let's go ahead and update the query to use Strapi v5 syntax with the following code:
+So, let's go ahead and update the query to use Strapi v5 syntax with the following code:

 ```js
 const populate = {